 (b) Non-Generator Resources

-(1) Non-Generator Resources that do not use Regulation Energy Management shall submit:

-(A) Economic Bids or Self-Schedules into the IFM for all RA Capacity for all hours of the month the resource is physically capable of operating; and
+(1) Non-Generator Resources that do not use Regulation Energy Management shall submit Economic Bids or Self-Schedules into the IFM for all RA Capacity for all hours of the month the resource is physically capable of operating; and

-(B) $0/MW RUC Availability Bids for all RA Capacity for all hours of the month the resource is physically capable of operating,

 (2) Non-Generator Resources using Regulation Energy Management shall submit Economic Bids or Self-Schedules into the IFM for all RA Capacity for Regulation for all hours of the month the resource is physically capable of operating.

 (c) Extremely Long-Start Resources.
 Extremely Long-Start Resources that are Resource Adequacy Resources must make themselves available to the CAISO by complying with: